 - –––, 2013, “Leibniz and the Amour Pur Controversy,” Journal of Early Modern Studies, 2 (2): 35–55.

 - Russell, Bertrand, 1900, A Critical Exposition of the Philosophy of Leibniz, London: Routledge, 1992.

 - Rutherford, Donald, 1995, Leibniz and the Rational Order of Nature, Cambridge: Cambridge University Press.

-- –––, 2003, “Patience sans Espérance: Leibniz's Critique of Stoicism,” in Hellenistic and Early Modern Philosophy, edited by Jon Miller and Brad Inwood, Cambridge: Cambridge University Press.
+- –––, 2003, “Patience sans Espérance: Leibniz's Critique of Stoicism,” in Hellenistic and Early Modern Philosophy, Jon Miller and Brad Inwood (eds.), Cambridge: Cambridge University Press.

 - Schneewind, J. B., 1998, The Invention of Autonomy, Cambridge: Cambridge University Press.

-- Leibniz Translations, maintained by Lloyd Strickland (Philosophy, Lancaster University)
+- Leibniz Translations, maintained by Lloyd Strickland (Lancaster University)